Infrastructure as Code (IaC)

 6. Scalability

-Infrastructure as Code allows to easily scale up infrastructure management without the need of overspending because automation reduces misconfigurations and eliminates time-consuming interactions.
+Infrastructure as code allows you to easily scale up infrastructure management without overspending because automation reduces misconfigurations and eliminates time-consuming interactions.

 One of the first decisions organizations have to make is how they’re going to automate infrastructure.
 They usually have two options: mutable and immutable infrastructure.

-Immutable infrastructure, on the other hand, is that infrastructure that cannot be modified after it has been provisioned.
-Since no change can be made, completely new infrastructure is needed if there is a change that needs to happen.
-Although it sounds impractical, new infrastructure can be created in the cloud seamlessly, making it very feasible.
+Immutable infrastructure, on the other hand, cannot be modified after it has been provisioned.
+Since no changes can be made, completely new infrastructure is needed if a change is required.
+Although it sounds impractical, new infrastructure can be created in the cloud seamlessly.

 Expert Tip